AGSC - Agricultural Science

 AGSC 242.
 Crop Identification.
 1 Credit.
 (1 Lab) F

 Meets first third of semester.
-Recognition and identification of seed, vegetative parts, and floral structure of the major species of cereals, forage legumes, and grasses.
+Recognition and identification of seed, vegetative parts, and floral structure of selected field and forage crops.

 AGSC 290R.
 Undergraduate Research.
 1-6 Credits.
 (1-6 Ind; max unlimited) F,S